What is lifting equipment? An A-Z overview for warehouses and factories.

 What is lifting equipment?

-• Accurately position heavy components during assembly
+- Precisely position heavy components during assembly.

-• Reduce the risk of occupational accidents and injuries
+- Reduce the risk of occupational accidents and injuries.

 Common classifications of lifting equipment today